DataFn

 PackagePurpose

-@datafn/clientBrowser/Node client with offline storage, sync engine, and reactive signals
+@datafn/clientBrowser/Node client with local storage, sync engine, and reactive signals

-@datafn/serverHTTP server with query, mutation, transact, sync, and REST endpoints
+@datafn/serverHTTP server with query, mutation, transaction, and sync endpoints

 Installation